watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 6: Setup environment variables

-In this task, you will configure the "web" container to communicate with the API container using an environment variable, similar to the way the mongodb connection string is provided to the api.
+In this task, you will configure the **web** container to communicate with the API container using an environment variable, similar to the way the mongodb connection string is provided to the api.

 1. From cloud shell connected to the build agent VM, stop and remove the web container using the following commands.